masukomi/fedithready/README.md

 <img src="https://github.com/masukomi/fedithready/blob/images/images/screenshot_full@2x.png?raw=true" alt="Screenshot of full interface" width="600">

 ## Usage
-Open it in your browser, start typing.
+Open the HTML file in your browser, start typing.
 Posts will display on the right, and be automatically divided when you reach the character limit.

 You can manually insert a separation between posts by inserting a line with three or more hyphens (`---`), underscores (`___`), or asterisks (`***`)